Oral exams in introductory statistics class with non-native English speakers: Oral midterm exam

 \subsection{Results}

-The exam performance for each student is reported in Figure \ref{fig:hist} where the color corresponds to the student's self-assessed speaking ability.
-The average score (out of twelve) was $9.9$ with a standard deviation of $1.1$.
+The oral midterm exam performance for each student is reported in Figure \ref{fig:hist} along with their self-assessed speaking ability.
+The average score (out of twelve points) was $9.9$ with a standard deviation of $1.1$.
 The median and mode were both $9.5$.
 Separated by individual question, the average (out of four) and standard deviation for the $p$-value, probability interpretation and Central Limit Theorem questions were $2.9$ ($0.7$), $3.8$ ($0.3$) and $3.2$ ($0.6$), respectively.
-Additionally, the correlation between the oral midterm and (written) final exam scores was $0.80$ ($p$-value $=0.01$).
+Additionally, the correlation between the oral midterm and (written) final exam scores was $0.80$.

-In Figure \ref{fig:scatter}, the student's oral exam score and TOEFL iTP score are plotted for the seven students who reported this value, along with the least squares regression line.
-The correlation coefficient is $-0.65$.
+In Figure \ref{fig:scatter}, the student's oral exam score and TOEFL iTP score (out of $203$ points) are plotted for the seven students who reported this value.
 Based on their self-assessed speaking ability, four students said they had ``weak'' or ``very weak'' speaking skills, while the remaining five choose ``intermediate'' or ``fluent.''
 The students in the former group had a mean score of $9.5$, while the mean of the latter group was $10.2$.
 On the final exam, these means were $78$ and $82$ (out of $100$), respectively.
 Finally, three of the top four scores were from students with typical English ability compared to others at the university, based on my subjective assessment of the student's language ability.